-Whistleblower lawsuits brought under the California Insurance Claims Fraud Prevention Act are investigated by either the district attorney or the California insurance commissioner.
+Whistleblower lawsuits brought under the California Insurance Frauds Prevention Act are investigated by either the district attorney or the California insurance commissioner.
 If the government decides to join, or “intervene,” in the case, the prosecutor will work with the whistleblower and the whistleblower’s attorneys to resolve the case.
 If the government declines to join, the whistleblower may continue to litigate the case.

 In cases where the government intervenes in the case, the whistleblower is eligible for 30 percent to 40 percent of the recovery as a reward.
 When the government does not intervene, the whistleblower may receive 40 percent to 50 percent of the recovery.